Back to Research

 utilizing the Ras-inhibitor Salirasib

-In the scope of a later work I focused on cell death events (apoptosis) that are induced in gliblastoma cells following Salirasib treatment.
+In scope of a later work I focused on cell death events that are induced in gliblastoma cells following Salirasib treatment.
 My findings revealed that Salirasib severely inhibited transcription of a major anti-apoptotic regulator, Survivin, and concomitantly activated the apoptotic machinery.
 These studies indicated that glioblastoma's resistance to apoptosis can be canceled by a single Ras inhibitor which targets both, Survivin, a critical anti-apoptotic regulator, and the intrinsic mitochondrial apoptotic machinery (published in Molecular Cancer Therapeutics).

 Complementary research in collaboration with Prof. Ronit Pinkas-Kramarski, has demonstrated Salirasib's anti-apoptotic effects in cancerous prostate cell lines (published in Biochemical Pharmacology).
 Altogether, these discoveries provided the first explanation of cell death mediated by Ras inhibition through downregulation of the anti-apoptotic machinery.
 These results showed that Salirasib can induce critical metabolic change as well as cytostatic effect in human glioblastoma cells.
 Thus, I have suggested that targeting oncogenic Ras with Salirasib may replace the need of combined inhibition of both, HIF-1α and E2F1, two distinct “addictive oncogenes” of the glioblastoma cells (review article published in Drug Resistance Updates).